Oregon State University

 Professor Sam Chan is Oregon Sea Grant's expert in aquatic invasive species and watershed/aquatic ecosystem health.
-He conducts applied research and provides public education and engagement to Oregonians understanding ways that invasive species spread, identify, controll and manage the spread of marine invasives.
-He also serves on the Oregon Invasive Species Council, and is its past chair and on the Western Regional Panel on Aquatic Nuisance Species.
+He conducts applied research and provides public education and engagement to Oregonians to help them understand, identify, control and manage the spread of marine invasives.
+He also serves on and is past chair of the Oregon Invasive Species Council, and is on the Western Regional Panel on Aquatic Nuisance Species.
 Sam has additional expertise in the areas of water quality and oil spill response and mitigation.
-Through his expertise on water sustainability and water prediction, Sam leads the broader impacts team for the National Science Foundation's Water Sustainability and Climate research initiative engaging stakeholders in science predicting where, when and why water scarcity may manifest.
-To improve public participation in the conduct and use of science, Sam applies and conducts public awareness and enragement research to test evaluate and implement invasive species and water sustainability educational programs.Research/Career Interests:
+Through his expertise on water sustainability and water prediction, Sam leads the broader impacts team for the National Science Foundation's Water Sustainability and Climate research initiative, engaging stakeholders in science predicting where, when and why water scarcity may manifest.
+To improve public participation in the conduct and use of science, Sam applies and conducts public awareness and engagement research to test, evaluate and implement invasive species and water sustainability educational programs.Research/Career Interests:

-He is serving a one year leave as Extension Liaison at the NOAA Sea GRant Office in Silver Spring, MD, through July 2017.
-In his absense, please contact Tania Siemens.
+He recently served a one-year leave as Extension Liaison at the NOAA Sea Grant Office in Silver Spring, MD, through July 2017.

 Oregon Sea GrantOregon State University1600 SW Western BlvdSuite 350 Corvallis OR 97333 Phone: 541-737-2714 FAX: 541-737-7958E-mail